fi3ework/vite-plugin-checker/docs/checkers/eslint.md

 2. Add `eslint` field to plugin config and `options.eslint.lintCommand` is required.
 The `lintCommand` is the same as the lint command of your project.
 The default root of the command uses Vite's [root](https://vitejs.dev/config/#root).

    :::tip
-   Do not add `--fix` to the lint command since the plugin is only aiming at check issues.
+   Do not add `--fix` to the lint command since the plugin is only aiming at checking issues.
    :::

    ```js